-THE鍵KEY: A new site-specific, dramatic musical work
+THE鍵KEY: a site-specific, Anglo-Japanese, dramatic musical work

 inspired by Junichiro Tanizaki’s ‘The Key’ (1956)

 "THE鍵KEY" : a new Anglo-Japanese, site-specifc opera inspired by Junichiro Tanizaki's novel of the same name.
 Performed in a private residence, audiences are invited to move freely around the house, eavesdropping on small ensembles of singers, a dancer, and Japanese and Western instruments as this intimate drama unfolds.

 Staged at Hirakushi Denchu House and Atelier, May 19th-26th 2019, supported by Arts Council Tokyo and the Japan Arts Council.
 More about these sell-out performances here.

 Staged at Nakacho House, Tokyo, May 2018, supported by The Mutomai Fund and Kickstarter Donators.
 More about the performers, creative team, supporting partners and the venue can be found here.